LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Great for orchestrating and tracking and ordered flow of resources

 #### EMR:
-  * Service to create Hadoop clusters (Big Data) to analyze/process lots of data using (many) instances
+  * Service to create managed Hadoop clusters (Big Data) to analyze/process lots of data using (many) instances
   * Supports Apache Spark, HBase, Presto, Flink, etc.
   * Takes care of provisioning and configuration
   * Autoscaling and integrated with Spot Instances